The camera and us – the human being in photography 1839-2021

 Denmark's first permanent exhibition on the history of photography with humans as motif.

-The camera and us present a selection of works from Royal Danish Library's photo collections, which contain several million images.
+The camera and us presents a selection of works from Royal Danish Library's photo collections, which contain several million images.
 The theme is human as a motif, and the exhibition asks what photography does to our perception of ourselves and our ideas about each other.

 Podcast about the exhibition